matteomanzini/group9_assignment_1/README.md

 # Assignment 1 - The turtlebot

-The repository contains the solution of the assignment_1 by group 9.
+The project contains the solution of the first assignment for the Intelligent Robotics course.

-The project implements the navigation and object detection of the turtlebot in the simulated environment, using *RViz2* for 2D visualization and *Gazebo GUI* for 3D simulation.
+The objective is to implement an autonomous navigation pipeline got a turtlebot in the simulated environment, using *RViz2* for 2D visualization and *Gazebo GUI* for 3D simulation.

 ### Overview

-The system allows the robot to:
+The system enables the turtlebot to:

 **• Detect the AprilTags** in the enviroment using the external camera;